OSHW/HackerBot/README.md

 Sending pull requests
 ---------------------

-Please create all pull requests against the [devel branch](https://github.com/OSHW/HackerBot/tree/devel) of HackerBot, as that one is used for developing new features and then merged against master when those features are deemed mature enough for general consumption.
+Please create all pull requests against the [edge branch](https://github.com/OSHW/HackerBot/tree/edge) of HackerBot, as that one is used for developing new features and then merged against master when those features are deemed mature enough for general consumption.
 In case of bug fixes we'll take care to cherry pick them against master if the bugs they are fixing are critical.